A person can change their name for any reason. The only conditions are that:

-A name change can be made either informally by usage or formally by going to court and filing a petition.
+A name change can be made informally, by usage, OR formally, by going to court and filing a petition.

 Read the law: Md.
 Rule 15-901

-Note for anyone convicted of a sex offense: Maryland requires registered sex offenders whose name has been changed by order of the court to send a written notice of the change to the Department of Public Safety and Correctional Services within seven days after the order is entered.
+Note for anyone convicted of a sex offense: Registered sex offenders whose name has been changed by court order must send a written notice of the change to every local law enforcement unit within three days after the order is entered.
 You will also be asked about this issue on the name change petition.
-Md.
-CRIMINAL PROCEDURE Code Ann. § 11-705; Md.
-Rule 15-901(c)1